Ask consignment shoppers these 3 questions instead

 Question 1.
 “How are you today?”

 Now, when I first read this I thought, “Well, why wouldn’t I ask that question?”
 The usual response you receive is “fine” which immediately ends the conversation.
 Plus, The Retail Doctor asked, “Do you really care?”
 Of course I care.
 Well, sometimes I care.
 Okay, so maybe I don’t really care, but what am I supposed to ask instead?
 The first communication you have with your consignment shoppers sets the tone.
 Vend suggests having a variety of greetings on hand.
 Ask, “Are you enjoying your afternoon?”
 If you recognize the shopper, ask “What brings you in to see us again?”
 Finally, try and find something you like and genuinely say, “I like your … (shoes, coat, scarf, etc.) Where did you get them/it?”
 I certainly love it when I’m surprised by a cheery salesperson.
-Or, when I hear “My pleasure” when I order my chicken sandwich at a Chick-Fil-A. So, it’s time to get more creative as you greet those consignment shoppers coming in the door.Get my Free Trial of SimpleConsign
+Or, when I hear “My pleasure” after I order my chicken sandwich at a Chick-Fil-A. So, it’s time to get more creative as you greet those consignment shoppers coming in the door.Get my Free Trial of SimpleConsign

 Question 2.
 “Can I help you find something in particular?”